-BRI is working with biologists from the U.S. Fish and Wildlife Service, University of Rhode Island, and Bird Studies Canada to develop guidance on how to integrate automated radio telemetry into pre- and post-construction monitoring plans for offshore wind farms.
+Biologists from the U.S. Fish and Wildlife Service, BRI, the University of Rhode Island, and Birds Canada are developing guidance for how to integrate automated radio telemetry into pre- and post-construction monitoring plans for offshore wind farms.
 This technology is used to track animal movements, particularly for small-bodied bird and bat species that cannot handle heavier satellite or GPS transmitters.

 USFWS Lead Investigators: Pam Loring, Scott Johnston

 Scientists have been using traditional radio telemetry to track animals for decades.
 Radio transmitters are deployed on animals, and transmit radio signals to a receiver; these signals provide information on where the animal is located relative to the receiver.
 Radio transmitters provide less precise location information than satellite or GPS transmitters, but can also be much smaller, and so can be deployed on smaller-bodied animals.

 Unlike traditional radio transmitters, which send signals at different frequencies, new coded radio transmitters (brand names are “nanotags” and “lifetags”) emit signals at the same frequency, but each transmitter’s signal is uniquely identifiable.
 This allows receiver units to be automated and record transmissions from large numbers of transmitters.
 These new transmitters can weigh less than a gram (or about 20% of the weight of a penny), so they can be safely deployed on a wide range of species.
 The Motus Wildlife Tracking System is an international network for automated radio telemetry that allows researchers to detect each other’s transmitters and share information across projects, thus greatly increasing the geographic scope of monitoring.